Dev guideRecipesAPI ReferenceChangelog

 Example use case of automating Gatsby builds based on content changes, providing a streamlined development workflow.

-A Gatsby Build Webhook lets you programmatically trigger builds of your Gatsby projects.
-Registering this webhook with the Optimizely Graph endpoint allows you to automate builds when specific events occur, such as content updates or data source changes.
-You can then test content modifications using the Optimizely Content Management System (CMS).
+A Gatsby build webhook lets you programmatically trigger builds of your Gatsby projects.
+Register the webhook with the Optimizely Graph endpoint to rebuild your Gatsby site automatically when content updates or data source changes occur in Optimizely Content Management System (CMS), so editors see their changes in production without manual deploys.

 1. Go to Site Settings > General > Webhook in the Gatsby Cloud dashboard.

 2. Copy the Builds Webhook URL.
-You will need it in the following webhook registration section.
+You need it in the webhook registration section.

 Register the webhook with Optimizely Graph

-1. Use a tool or library of your choice (such as cURL, Postman, or an HTTP client library) to make a POST request to https://cg.optimizely.com/api/webhooks to register the webhook.
+1. Make a POST request to https://cg.optimizely.com/api/webhooks from a tool or library of your choice, such as cURL, Postman, or an HTTP client library.

 2. Use either Basic or HMAC authentication in the request.

-3. Include the required parameters in the request payload, including the Gatsby Builds Webhook URL obtained in the previous section and any additional configuration required by the Optimizely Graph webhook API.
+3. Include the required parameters in the request payload, including the Gatsby Builds Webhook URL from the previous section and any additional configuration the Optimizely Graph webhook API requires.

-4. Send the request and await the response from the Optimizely Graph webhook API.
+4. Send the request and wait for the response from the Optimizely Graph webhook API.

 Test content modification with CMS

-1. Access the CMS Dashboard for your project.
+1. Open the CMS Dashboard for your project.

 2. Modify a content item that should trigger the Gatsby build process, such as updating content or changing metadata.